SixLabors/docs/index.md

 You can find tutorials, examples and API details covering all Six Labors projects.

 ### [Articles](articles/intro.md)
-Examples, quick-start guides and FAQ-s about our API. **This is the recommended place to go for newcomers.**
+Examples, quick-start guides and FAQ-s about our API. **This is the recommended place to go for newcomers.** (Or at least it would be - as soon as we manage to finish all topics.)

 ### [API documentation](api/index.md)
 Detailed documentation for the entire API available across our projects.